-Sigurdardottir, the world's first openly gay leader and Iceland's first female premier, has pledged to take the Atlantic island into the European Union and to join the euro common currency as a viable way to rescue Iceland's suffering economy.
+Sigurdardottir, the world's first openly gay leader and Iceland's first female premier, has pledged to take the Nordic island into the European Union and to join the euro common currency if elected as a viable way to rescue Iceland's suffering economy.

-But that ambition could bring Sigurdardottir into conflict with the Left-Green Movement which favors a currency union with Norway as an alternative to EU membership.
+But that ambition could bring Sigurdardottir into conflict with her party's coalition ally, the Left-Green Movement, headed by Finance Minister Steingrimur Sigfusson, which has proposed a currency union with Norway as an alternative to EU membership.

 Iceland has been in political turmoil since October, when its currency, stock market and leading banks crashed amid the global financial crisis.

-The country's Nordic neighbors sent billions of dollars to prop up the economy, as did the International Monetary Fund in its first intervention to support a Western European democracy in decades.
+The island nation's Nordic neighbors sent billions of dollars to prop up the economy, as did the International Monetary Fund in its first intervention to support a Western European democracy in decades.

 All About Iceland